animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 > - got registered as a sex-offender because of internet child porn,
 > - used to live in a different apartment building,
 > - used to nod/wave at me in our apartment complex where he sat outside to smoke when I was a kid walking with the other kids back from the bus,
-> - was at my grandpa's funeral,
+> - was at my grandpa's funeral, respectfully, perhaps at a distance
 > - depended on his 80-something year-old mom to take care of him to function,
 > - was an alcoholic and chain-smoker,
 > - later moved into a different apartment unit diagonally across from ours and next to the one that my grandma and grandpa lived in,